DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 The Runtime Specification defines a standard interface between the container image and the host operating system, which allows the container to be run in a consistent and portable way across different environments.
 This specification includes details like how the container should be started and stopped, how it should interact with the host filesystem and network, and how resources like CPU and memory should be managed.

 Both specifications are designed to be flexible and extensible, allowing for innovation and customization while maintaining interoperability.
-The OCI also includes tools and utilities for working with container images and runtimes, like the OCI Image Tool and the OCI Runtime Tool.
+The OCI also includes tools and utilities for working with container images and runtime, like the OCI Image Tool and the OCI Runtime Tool.

 One of the main goals of the OCI is to foster collaboration and interoperability in the container ecosystem.
-By creating open standards that are supported by a broad community of vendors and developers, the OCI aims to reduce fragmentation and increase adoption of containers as a standard way to package, distribute, and run applications.
+By creating open standards that are supported by a broad community of vendors and developers, the OCI aims to reduce fragmentation and increase the adoption of containers as a standard way to package, distribute, and run applications.

 [@OpenContainerInitiative]